bjpop/website/academia.markdown

 ### Paper reviews

-I have peer reviewed papers for numerous conferences and journals.
+I have peer reviewed papers for numerous conferences, journals and publishers.
 Here are some recent
 ones:

+* MIT Press 2016.
 * GigaScience 2016.
 * BMC Bioinformatics 2015.
 * PLOS ONE 2015.